biodash/biodash.github.io/content/codeclub/S04E01_r4ds-ch1/index.md

 #### Data packages

-Additionally, we'll use a couple of "data packages" (packages that only contain data, and no functions) throughout the book: *nycflights13*, *gapminder*, and *Lahman*.
+Additionally, the book uses a couple of "data packages" (packages that only contain data, and no functions): *nycflights13*, *gapminder*, and *Lahman*.

 <br>